jeremyfromearth/uibot/README.md

     // A list of text options
     // If this exists,
     // length, chars and charset
-    // are ignored and a drop-down is displayed
+    // are ignored and a select element is used for this variable
     // Optional
     options : [‘a’, ‘b’, ‘c’, ‘d’]